Red Bull Stratos

-Red Bull Stratos was a high-altitude skydiving project involving Austrian skydiver Felix Baumgartner.
-On 14 October 2012, Baumgartner flew approximately 39 km into the stratosphere over New Mexico, United States, in a helium balloon before free falling in a pressure suit and then parachuting to Earth.
+Red Bull Stratos was a high-altitude Red Bull Stratos skydiving project involving Austrian skydiver Felix Baumgartner.
+On 14 October 2012, Baumgartner flew approximately 39 km into the stratosphere over New Mexico, United States, in capsule N502FB carried by helium balloon before free falling in a pressure suit and then parachuting to Earth.
 The total jump, from leaving the capsule to landing on the ground, lasted approximately ten minutes.
 While the free fall was initially expected to last between five and six minutes, Baumgartner deployed his parachute after 4 minutes and 19 seconds.

 Reaching 1357.64 km/h—Mach 1.25—Baumgartner broke the sound barrier on his descent, becoming the first human to do so without any form of engine power.
 Measurements show Baumgartner also broke two other world records.
 With a final altitude of 38969 m, Baumgartner broke the unofficial record for the highest manned balloon flight of 37640 m previously set by Nick Piantanida.
 He also broke the record for the highest-altitude jump, set in 1960 by USAF Colonel Joseph Kittinger, who was Baumgartner's mentor and capsule communicator at mission control.
 These claims were verified by the Fédération Aéronautique Internationale (FAI).

 Baumgartner's height record has since been surpassed by Alan Eustace.

 History

-In January 2010, it was reported that Baumgartner was working with a team of scientists and sponsor Red Bull GmbH to attempt the highest sky-dive on record.
+In January 2010, New Scientist reported that Baumgartner was working with a team of scientists and sponsor Red Bull GmbH to attempt the highest sky-dive on record, using a helium balloon.
 By wearing the Equivital LifeMonitor, researchers were able to monitor Felix Baumgartner's physiological response within an extreme environment.
 Baumgartner was going to make the 36600 m jump from a capsule suspended from a balloon filled with helium, intending to become the first parachutist to break the sound barrier.

 This would be possible because while the normal terminal velocity of a skydiver freeflying is about 320 km/h (200 mph or 90 m/s), the high altitude with less-dense atmosphere would decrease drag.
 On 12 October 2010, Red Bull announced it was placing the project on hold after Daniel Hogan filed a lawsuit in California Superior Court in Los Angeles, California, USA in April, claiming he originated the idea of the parachute dive from the edge of space in 2004 and that Red Bull stole the idea from him.
 The lawsuit was resolved out of court in June 2011 and on 5 February 2012, it was reported that the project would be resumed.